george-labs/george-backend-hiring/docs/README.md

 # George Backend Chapter - Coding Challenge

 Congratulations.
 You made it to our next recruiting stage which is a coding challenge.
-In this stage you have to show practical skills in the things which we discussed in the previous recruiting stage:
+In this stage you have to show practical skills input the things which we discussed input the previous recruiting stage:

 - Object-Oriented Programming
 - Refactoring